 Indicates that the foundation design is PASS or FAIL - Report

-Click to see detailed calculation of the design foundation
+Click to see detailed calculation of the foundation design.

 Reference: